For many businesses, the key to making sales is to first generate leads.

 It's important that you don't make this decision without involving your sales team.
 They have a better idea of what information will actually help them close deals.
 How much does asking for a phone number actually help your sales team -- and is it enough to potentially lose leads over?
 Speaking of talking with your sales team ...

-9) Your definition of a qualified lead isn't well communicated with Sales.
+10. Your definition of a qualified lead isn't well communicated with your sales department.

 You know the definition of a lead in the general sense of the term: It's a person who has indicated interest in your company's product or service by giving you their information in some way, like by filling out a form to download an ebook or completing an online survey.